mhcoen/mcp-relay/README.md

 ## Notifications

 The server includes built-in notifications.
 A background thread polls for unread messages and fires system alerts so you know when something's waiting.
-You still need to type `/relay` or `relay` to fetch, but at least you know something arrived.

 | Platform | Method | Notes |
 |----------|--------|-------|